 Kaby Lake-X: a higher-end future

 If you're only interested in mainstream Kaby Lake models, the future isn't looking too complicated.
-They'll trickle out, before being replaced by Cannonlake CPUs in late 2017.
+They're trickling out, before being replaced by Cannonlake CPUs in late 2018.
 However, the outlook for seriously high-end hardware is more convoluted.

-What mere mortal laptop and desktop buyers need to take from Kaby Lake, though, is that a) we'll see machines using the new chipsets very soon and b) unless you already need an upgrade you might want to see whether 2017’s Cannonlake brings more exciting improvements.
+What mere mortal laptop and desktop buyers need to take from Kaby Lake, though, is that a.) we'll see even more machines using the new chipsets very soon and b.) unless you don’t want to upgrade to a new motherboard, you might want to see if 2017’s Intel Coffee Lake will serve your needs better.